Clastic Dikes: Dispelling a Periglacial Origin

 Murton (2021) uses four criteria to identify modern and relict periglacial landscapes in North America (3.5 Ma to present).
 His criteria include (1) persistent cold, (2) extraglacial location, (3) ice-rich substrates, (4) significant aggradation of sediment and ground ice.
 Murton's empirical and geologically-based system improves upon earlier efforts to map and classify periglacial reigons (Tricart and Cailleux, 1972; Mikhailov, 1981; Budel, 1982; Karte, 1982).
 By Murton's criteria, the Columbia Basin during the Last Glacial Maximum (LGM) would have met just 1 of his 4 criteria (extraglacial location).
 Today, it would still meet just that one.

 Incipient frozen ground.
-Frost cracks (soil cracks) likely caused by cold penetrate glacial till at Foster Creek, WA.
-The features are not abundant in roadcuts and stream banks of the area, but are found occasionally.
+Frost cracks (soil cracks) likely caused by cold penetrate glacial till at West Foster Creek, WA.
+The features are not abundant in roadcuts and stream banks of the area, but appear occasionally.
 My photo taken October 2017.

 Eastern Washington's Missing Periglacial Zone

-Soils in Eastern Washington have never developed ground ice.
-Conditions that promoted growth of ice wedges along the margins of Pleistocene ice sheets (i.e., New Hampshire) or exposed, high elevation plains (i.e., Centennial Basin, WY) never developed in Eastern Washington.
-Late Wisconsin Palouse loess and scabland flood deposits contain abundant phytoliths, rodent burrows, and insect burrows - features that indicate ground ice was absent.
+Soils in Eastern Washington have never developed year round ground ice.
+Conditions that promoted growth of ice wedges along the margins of Pleistocene ice sheets (i.e., New Hampshire) and in the High Plains (i.e., Centennial Basin, WY) never developed in Eastern Washington.
+Late Wisconsin Palouse loess and scabland flood deposits contain abundant phytoliths, rodent burrows, and insect burrows - features that prove ground ice was rare if not absent.
 Rodents and insects repeatedly recolonized the Channeled Scablands between megafloods.
-Evidence preserved in paleosols in the Ringold Fm and in Palouse loess indicate cicada thrived throughout the Pliocene and Pleistocene.
+Evidence preserved in paleosols in the Ringold Fm and in Palouse loess indicate cicada thrived during the Pliocene and Pleistocene.

 I'm with Larry.
-Soil wedges descend from numerous horizons in lake beds of western Montana.
-The wedges correspond with periodic draining/shoaling of Glacial Lake Missoula.
-The features are well documented in recent articles and field trip guides by Dr. Larry Smith, a now retired Montana Tech professor.
+Soil wedges descend from numerous horizons in Ice Age lake beds of western Montana.
+The wedges correspond with periods of subaerial exposure corresponding to periodic draining/shoaling of Glacial Lake Missoula.
+The features are well documented in recent articles and field trip guides by Dr. Larry Smith, a Hydrogeologist and now retired professor from Montana Tech.
 Jocko Valley, MT.
 My photo Oct 2022.

 Soil survey maps, completed for the entire state, contain detailed information on unconsolidated Pleistocene and Holocene surficial sediment (soil parent materials).
 The soil survey of the Colville Indian Reservation (NRCS, 2002) is an excellent example of a detailed soil survey (178 soil map units, >28,000 soil polygons with an average size of 48.6 acres).
 Soil mapping covered both forested and rangeland, both glaciated and unglaciated terrain.
 The mapping was conducted at a scale fine enough to record periglacial features, however, no mention is made of fossil wedges, relict ground ice, frost stirring, or gelifluction.
 No fossil ground ice features are reported in similar soil survey publications for Okanogan County (NRCS, 1980/2010), Chelan County (USDA, 1975), Douglas County (NRCS, 1981/2008), Grant County (USDA, 1984), or Lincoln County (USDA, 1981).